dimmitt/data-structures-and-algoritm-prep-talk/README.md

-## Data Structures and Algoritm Prep.
+# Data Structures and Algoritm Prep.
 Talk.

-#### Data Structures Paul N. Hilfinger
+## Paraphrased from: Data Structures Paul N. Hilfinger:

-SortedArrays and BinarySearchTrees allows a fast search for knowing:
+SortedArrays and BinarySearchTrees allow a fast search for knowing:
 - “is there something larger (smaller) than X in here?”

-Heap allows a fast search for knowing:
+Heaps allow a fast search for knowing:
 - “what is the largest item in here?”

-Hashing allows a fast search for knowing:
+Hashes allow a fast search for knowing:
 - "whether some item is present— equality."
+### End of paraphrased content.

 ## Hashmap